nevesnunes/blog/_posts/2021-07-22-Filename-Hook.markdown

 __open_2(0x7fffded3e73e, 0x30900, 1, 0) = 3
 ```

+Why does ltrace report such a specific symbol for opening a file?
+Is it directly called by rm?
 Let's follow in the debugger.
 For convenience, I've installed the glibc debuginfo for my Linux distro.

 ```
 pwndbg> catch syscall openat